-I could sleep listening to this one and still wake up to it.
+I could sleep listening to this and still wake up to it.
 Just sets the mood for everything peaceful in my life.
 Where do I start with Beka’s?
-We can start by the fact it’s just a piano and very good vocals.
+We can start by the fact that it’s just a piano and very good vocals.
 So she builds it up to a choral effect with modest African beats heavy on rhythm.
 I lack the words to describe this particular one.

 She literally just wrote a love song to God.
 ‘I just want to take a walk with you.’
 She confesses to not knowing what the future holds and she just needs him to be there and to guide her.
-It’s beautiful words, the kind you want to hear on a bad day.
+They are beautiful words, the kind you want to hear on a bad day.

 On that note, Rebekah closes the list for now.